-Most of these CCN particles are biogenic in origin.
-Most of them originate from gas-to-particle conversion of VOCs emitted naturally by the vegetation [Guenther et al., 1995; Claeys et al., 2004], while some of the larger particles are primary biological particles.
-The composition of such partithe particle population rises from a few hundred per cubic centimeter [Zhou et al., 2002] to concentration levels as high as 10,000 cm-3 during most of the dry season [Rissler et al., 2006].
-This extra loading of particles is released basically in the fine-mode fraction [Guvon et al., 2005; Artaxo et al., 2002], which makes the biomass-burning aerosols very susceptible to large-scale transport by winds, and influencing large areas that are free of local biomass-burning emissions.
+The scenario is completely different in regions dominated by biomass-burning activity.
+In these affected areas, the particle population rises from a few hundred per cubic centimeter [Zhou et al., 2002] to concentration levels as high as 10,000 cm-3 during most of the dry season [Rissler et al., 2006].
+This extra loading of particles is released basically in the fine-mode fraction [Guyon et al., 2005; Artaxo et al., 2002], which makes the biomass-burning aerosols very susceptible to large-scale transport by winds, and influencing large areas that are free of local biomass-burning emissions.
 The chemical composition of these biomass-burning particles, as demonstrated in many studies, is predominantly organic matter distributed in a myriad of components, which makes them very efficient as CCN [Mircea et al., 2005; Graham et al., 2003a, 2003b; Mayol-Bracero et al., 2002; Falkovich et al., 2005; Decesari et al., 2006; Fuzzi et al., 2007].
-Actually, WSOC affect the CCN properties by contributing to the solute material, altering the surface tension of the growing droplet and affecting the mechanisms responsible for the growth of activated droplets [Vestin et al., 2007; Sun and Ariya, 2006].
-The complete understanding of these properties are largely unknown even for the relevant WSOC species found in the atmosphere and are currently an area of intense research [Svenningsson et al., 2006; McFiggans et al., 2006].
+Actually, WSOC affect the CCN properties by contributing to the solute material, altering the surface tension of the growing droplet and affecting the mechanisms responsible for the growth of activated droplets [Vestin et al., 2007; Sun and Ariva, 2006].
+The complete understanding of these properties are largely unknown even for the relevant WSOC species found in the atmosphere and are currently an area of intense research [Svenningsson et al., 2006; McFiggans et al., 2006]